This post was originally published in 2011 and updated on February 8, 2019.

 Most people would agree that in order to continually learn and improve, individuals need to engage in regular reflection.
 This includes teachers.

 Team teaching allows for such rich reflection almost every hour of the day (and night!).
-When we’re not teaching, Kelly and I find ourselves talking non-stop about what our students need to work on, what ideas we could use, and how our teaching is going.
+When we were not teaching, Kelly and I found ourselves talking non-stop about what our students needed to work on, what ideas we could use, and how our teaching was going.
 Our ideas just seem to bounce off each other proving that ‘two heads are better than one’!

 I simply can’t compare how valuable team teaching is as opposed to teaching individually and working in a grade level ‘team’.
-Discussing my students with someone who is never in my classroom rarely works for me — the inside knowledge and vested interest just isn’t there.
-Kelly and I are still part of a great team and it is fantastic for sharing general ideas and strategies etc, but for specific, individual professional dialogues, I prefer to talk to someone who is in my classroom.
+Discussing my students with someone who is never in my classroom rarely worked for me — the inside knowledge and vested interest just wasn’t there.

-I think the main reason our team teaching is so successful is our compatibility.
-I strongly believe that two teachers cannot be just put together and told to team teach.
+I think the main reason our team teaching was so successful was our compatibility.
+I don’t love the idea of putting two random teachers together and telling them to team teach.

-Kelly and I chose to embark on our collaborative teaching.
-We have almost identical views on discipline, organisation, work ethic, student expectations, teaching philosophies, and even smaller things like noise tolerance and how we like our classroom to look.
-Our partnership is harmonious and productive.
+Kelly and I chose to embark on our collaborative teaching approach.
+We had very similar views on discipline, organisation, work ethic, student expectations, teaching philosophies, and even smaller things like noise tolerance and how we liked our classroom to look.
+Our partnership was harmonious and productive.

-Obviously, we are not clones of each other and despite many similarities, our personal strengths in different areas also complement each other.
-I believe this helps to provide a rounded education for our students and we learnt from each other.
+Obviously, we are not clones of each other and despite many similarities, our personal strengths in different areas also complemented each other.
+I believe this helped to provide a rounded education for our students and we learnt from each other.

-Our students respond extremely well to our team teaching situation.
-2KM and 2KJ have developed a great community atmosphere with students having the chance to work with a wide range of their peers.
+Our students responded extremely well to our team teaching situation.
+2KM and 2KJ developed a great community atmosphere with students having the chance to work with a wide range of their peers.

-At the end of 2010, we surveyed parents about having their student in a team teaching/open classroom.
+At the end of each year, we surveyed parents about having their child in a team teaching/open classroom.
 All parents responded positively and said that they felt it had benefited their child.

-Kelly and I would love to be able to teach the same cohort of students for two years and see where we can take them.
-As Chris Bradbeer said in his recent post
+Kelly and I would have loved to be able to teach the same cohort of students for two years and see where we could take them.
+As Chris Bradbeer said in his post,

 “In setting up learning hubs where children stay with the teachers for certainly two years, there was a feeling that learners wouldn’t experience that ‘dip’ of lost learning that is always evidence post summer holidays, as teachers and children get to know one another.”

-We just know we’d be able to help our students achieve even greater success if we had more time!
-We hope we are given the opportunity to try this at some stage.
+We always felt that we’d be able to help our students achieve even greater success if we had more time!

-Kelly and I are no longer working at the school we were at in 2011 when this post was written.
-I’m currently on family leave with two small children at home but am doing some casual/part-time teaching in a school with an extremely effective team teaching model.
+Kelly and I are no longer working at the school we were at in 2011 when this post was originally written.
+I’m currently on family leave from full time teaching and am doing some casual/part-time teaching in a school with an extremely effective team teaching model.

 Have you been involved in a team teaching situation?
 How did you find it?